 Statistical outlier removal is based on the observation that the majority of the pixels depict the same scene in both images.
 We calculate the average μ_q and standard deviation σ_q of the pixel-wise ratio q_s between the two images.
 Pixels for which $|q_s - \mu_q| < T{\text{outlier}}\sigma_q$ holds are labelled as outlier.
-T{outlier} should be chosen such that enough pixels remain for a statistically accurate estimate, but that only those pixels remain that are very unlikely to be outliers.
+Different values of T{outlier} have not been evaluated, but it should be of minor influence as long as it is chosen such that enough pixels remain for a statistically accurate estimate, but that only those pixels remain that are very unlikely to be outliers.
 We will use $T{\text{outlier}} = 1$.

 Another set of pixels that should not be taken into account are pixels that are close to either the upper or lower bound of the range of pixel values.
-For pixels close to the lower bound the additive noise and dark current cannot be neglected, while pixels close to the upper bound may suffer from saturation problems.
+Pixels close to the upper bound may suffer from saturation problems.
+For pixels close to the lower bound the additive noise and dark current cannot be neglected, and also the influence of the shot noise, with a \sqrt{i} relationship, will be higher.
+For the low values this may lead to a more biased estimates.
 Therefore, we will ignore pixels within 10 percent of the upper and lower bound.
+Again, varying these numbers is expected to have minor influence on the results.